CodePatterns

 To insert a literal @ in the replacement, two @s are used (@@).

-When performing the replacement (including when removing @--prefixed nodes), blank lines are inserted or deleted according to context and preferences.
+When performing the replacement (including when removing @--prefixed nodes), blank lines are inserted or deleted according to context and preferences; for example spacing may be maintained between code blocks and other lines.
+This behaviour is left open to implementors.

 Examples